-Capital Assets The School's investment in capital assets for its governmental activities as of June 30, 2014 was \$346,786, net of accumulated depreciation.
-This investment in capital assets includes leasehold improvements, furniture, fixtures and equipment, audio visual equipment, and computers and peripherals.
+Capital Assets The School's investment in capital assets for its governmental activities as of June 30, 2016 was \$704,946, net of accumulated depreciation.
+This investment in capital assets includes leasehold improvements, furniture, fixtures and equipment, audio visual equipment, computers and peripherals, and textbooks.
 Additional information on the School's capital assets can be found in Note 3 of the Financial Statements on page 22 of this report.

-Debt Administration The School's long-term liabilities at June 30, 2014 totaled \$472,431, which is related entirely to deferred rent associated with the School's Facility Lease.
-There was no outstanding balance against the Credit facility at June 30, 2014.
-Further discussions of the School's Credit facility and Facility Lease can found in Note 4 and Note 5, respectively, of the Financial Statements found on pages 22 and 23 of this report.
+Debt Administration The School's long-term liabilities at June 30, 2016 totaled \$765,269.
+The balance is comprised of \$222,309 outstanding against the School's Credit Facility and \$542,960 in deferred rent associated with the School's Facility Lease.
+Further discussions of the School's Credit Facility and Facility Lease can found in Note 4 and Note 5, respectively, of the Financial Statements found on pages 22 and 23 of this report.